-e) An opposing Blitzing Stance discourages splitting.
-The converse of the previous principle is that when your opponent hasn't improved his priming game, there is less urgency to split.
-And if he has loaded a fourth checker on his 8-point (Position #14), splitting would invite a dangerous attack.
-Again, this may seem counterintuitive: he doesn't have any new points, and he doesn't have much variety in hitting numbers, so why worry?
-The point is that such stacks afford him few productive point-making rolls, but by splitting you open up a whole additional game plan for him.
-He'll happily hit you if he has nothing better to do -- and if you don't hit back promptly as he brings material into the zone, you can find yourself overwhelmed in short order.
+e) An opposing Attacking Stance discourages splitting.

+The converse of the previous principle is that when your opponent hasn't improved their priming game, there is less urgency to split.
+And if they have loaded a fourth checker on their 8-point (Position #14), splitting would invite a dangerous attack.
+Again, this may seem counterintuitive: they don't have any new points, nor much variety in hitting numbers, so why worry?
+The point is that such stacks afford few productive point-making rolls, but by splitting you open up a whole additional game plan for them.
+Your opponent will happily hit you if they have nothing better to do and if you don't hit back promptly as they bring material into the zone, you can find yourself overwhelmed in short order.
 What about replying to an opening 61 (Position #15)?
-It may feel as though the remaining stack on his 6-point is mostly good for attacking, but the bar point is an exceptionally powerful priming point and you should usually split.
-Splitting puts pressure on the stripped 8-point, so it's harder for him to develop his position with rolls like 31 or 42.
-And notice that attacking would require dismantling his prime.
+It may feel as though the remaining stack on their 6-point is mostly good for attacking, but the bar-point is an exceptionally powerful priming point and you should usually split.
+Splitting puts pressure on their stripped 8-point, so it's harder for your opponent to develop their position with rolls like 31 or 42.
+And notice that attacking would require dismantling the small but useful prime.

-Having said all that, "split or down?" decisions make up most of the more difficult problems among the opening replies, as they don't lend themselves to easily remembered and consistently applicable "rules."
-These positions are captured in Jeremy Bagai's "Rule 6" which I find the most difficult section to master under his system.
-As a result, they're the ones that you're just going to have to "learn by heart" -- the "Study by Mastery Level" option in the Quiz section of this Taskmaster file should help. f) An opposing Running play motivates splitting.
+Having said that, "split or down?" decisions make up most of the more difficult problems among the opening replies, as they don't lend themselves to easily remembered and consistently applicable rules.
+These positions are captured in Jeremy Bagai's Rule 6 which I find the most difficult section to master under his system.
+As a result, they're the ones that you'll just have to learn by heart - the Study by Mastery Level option in the Quiz section of the Taskmaster file should help.

+f) An opposing Running play motivates splitting.

 A further major category of replies arises when your opponent successfully runs beyond your 8-point without being hit.
-The proper defense against his running game is a holding game, which requires an advanced anchor.
-Splitting furthers that end, and also affords you extra fly-shots when your opponent rolls a number that forces him to drop a blot or two in his outfield.
-Positions #16 and #17 illustrate the challenge involved in playing these positions accurately: splitting isn't enough -- you have to split with the right number or you'd often be better off not splitting at all.
+The proper defense against a running game is a holding game, which requires an advanced anchor.
+Splitting furthers that end, and also affords you extra fly-shots when your opponent rolls a number that forces them to drop a blot or two in the outfield.
+Positions #16 and #17 illustrate the challenge involved in playing these positions accurately: splitting isn't enough - you have to split with the right number or you'd often be better off not splitting at all.
 These two positions would seem to suggest that the 21-point is the ideal anchor target, but it turns out that many of these kinds of positions resist easy generalization (Position #18).

 What a difference a pip makes!
-Positions where White runs safely to your 9, 10, 11 or 12-point offer a varying constellation of splitting options.
+Positions where White runs safely to your 9, 10, 11, or 12-point offer a varying constellation of splitting options.
 Several of these cases will rely more on memorization than on learning "rules" that would cover only 1 or 2 positions.